globallyunique/agile-requirements-framework/why-use-cases-for-agile.md

 # Real-Agile with Comprehensive Requirements Framework

 Products[^product-project] need comprehensive requirements specifications.
 Not an up-front waterfall spec.
 Rather a *continuously evolving* framework of requirements specifications that organize the path to building the product.
-User stories as used in current agile processes cannot accomplish this.
-In this article I describe a way-of-working to build such comprehensive requirements that is compatible with an agile way-of-working.
+User stories as used in current agile processes cannot accomplish this because they need to drive short term work management rather than be a fully connected requirements story; I will detail my reasoning by describing a way-of-working to build comprehensive requirements that is compatible with an agile way-of-working in this article.

 First let me define what I mean by the words in the title.
 My definition of *Real-Agile* is based on the ideas from those I consider the master craftspeople of agile ways-of-working[^masters-of-agile] :
 - Incrementally learn what the user needs via small user stories defined via [Behavior Driven Development (BDD)](https://cucumber.io/blog/bdd/better-requirements-by-harnessing-the-power-of-exa/) scenarios.[^abandon-agile]